 There have been some legal victories for gun rights in recent years.
-It's only due to the hard work of gun rights organizations and massive support from members that we've made some progress.
+It's only due to the hard work of gun rights organizations, with critical support from their members, that some progress has been made.
 There's still a long way to go, the fight to restore and protect our rights needs to be intensified.
-Gun rights groups defend the hobby indirectly.
+Gun rights groups also defend the airgun hobby.
 The NRA has an extensive variety of competitive airgun shooting programs and is the most involved.

 I call on fellow firearm and airgun owners to join and promote the gun rights groups linked on the home page.
 They are leading the battle to restore and protect our freedom.
 They provide links and resources making it easy to stay informed and take action.
-It's simple, quick, inexpensive and you don't have to own a firearm to join.
+It's simple, inexpensive and you don't have to own a firearm to join.
 They aren't always in agreement on certain issues but they are the most effective and widely respected gun rights groups.
 They need the membership and funding necessary to get the job done.

 Thank you for your time,

-Bill Baldyga, Owner & Manager, NRA - Life Member, Second Amendment Foundation - Life Member, Gun Owners of America member
+Bill Baldyga, Owner & Manager, NRA Endowment Life Member, NRA Golden Eagle, SAF Life Member, GOA Life Member